Chemistry

 Only R

-Reason — A is Glauber's salt and B is sodium sulphate because solubility curve of Na2SO4.10H2O (Glauber's salt) rises till it reaches 32.8°C, and then it falls slightly.
+Reason — A is Glauber's salt and B is sodium sulphate because the solubility curve of Na2SO4.10H2O (Glauber's salt) rises till it reaches 32.8°C, and then it falls slightly.
 This is because Na2SO4.10H2O is hydrous below 32.8°C and anhydrous above it.

 Whereas solubility curve of sodium chloride and gypsum are almost flat, showing minimal change in solubility as temperature rises.